SlimShadyIAm/ZenYourPython/truthvalues.md

-# Truth values for conditions
+# Truth values for conditions [Readbility, Programming Efficiency]
 The following are part of the PEP 8 Python Style Guide, which gives some guidelines on the preferred way to write conditions for `if` statements.

 ## Comparing things to `True`